probe-rs/webpage/src/docs/overview/about-probe-rs.md

 In most programming fields the software can be written on a computer system akin to the system the software is finally executed on.
-It hosts an OS, which has processes, network acess and most likely even GUI.
+It hosts an OS, which has processes, network access and most likely even GUI.

 For embedded systems, this is different.
 The software run on a target that is severely limited in its capabilities.
 It does not run an operating system and